juniorxsound/THREE.Multiplayer/README.md

 ![Server Log](https://github.com/juniorxsound/THREE-Multiplayer/blob/master/resources/Logs.png)

-On connection each client recives it's uniqe ID and on every movement broadcasts to all the other clients all the locations of everyone connected
+On connection each client receives it's uniqe ID and on every movement broadcasts to all the other clients all the locations of everyone connected
 ```js
 {
   'some-user-id': {